chxj1980/orwell/README.md

 Orwell is meant to be a modern Network Video Recorder built on top of React Native with support for Windows, Android, iOS, macOS and Linux.

-Orwell is intended to implement the video decoder and (ffmpeg) and video player in C++ for each of these devices.
+Orwell is intended to implement the video receiver and decoder in C++ so it is the same in all devices.
+Only the displaying of the video is specific for each device.
+In case of desktop, it's QT based, in Android it's Java based, and in iOS it's C++/Objective-C based.
+The user interface will be coded in react native so the same code will work on all devices, with the difference only being in the mobile/desktop layouts.

 # What works rigth now?